 What is CFD?

 CFD is an emerging financial derivative among investors.
-Simply defined, it’s a financial contract of any tradable assets- including forex, stocks, indices, commodities, and cryptocurrencies- in the form of no physical delivery.
+It is a financial contract of any tradable assets including forex, stocks, indices, commodities, and cryptocurrencies with no physical delivery.
 CFDs trading is cash-settled, which means traders pay only the differences in the settlement price between the open and closing trades.

 How CFD Trading Works